WPP-Public/akqa-nz-silverstripe-dataobjectpreview/README.md

 ## Usage

-DataObject that you want to preview must implement, `DataObjectPreviewInterface`, which consists of one method `getWkHtmlInput`.
+DataObjects that you want to preview must implement, `DataObjectPreviewInterface`, which consists of one method `getWkHtmlInput`.

 This method `getWkHtmlInput` must return an instance of `Heyday\SilverStripe\WkHtml\Input\InputInterface`

-### DataObjectPreviewField

 `getWkHtmlInput`